-It allows your project team to cope with sudden customer demands and scope increases without having a nervous breakdown!
+It allows your project team to cope with sudden customer demands, team structure changes, and scope increases without having a nervous breakdown!

 3. Better Teamwork

-As Scrum teams are so small and cross-functional, they have to actively work together to deliver increments.
-This ensures that everyone has to involve each other and collaborate effectively to get things done.
+As a Scrum team is so small and self-organizing, the team members have to actively work together to aid the software delivery process.
+This ensures that everyone has to involve each other and collaborate effectively throughout the project lifecycle.

 4. Increased Motivation